-Integrated modules for dynamic analysis of 3-D bodies (e.g., thermal bridges) and for air exchange between conditioned zones and the outside further expand the capabilities of WUFI® Plus.
+Integrated models for the dynamic thermal calculation of three-dimensional thermal bridges and for calculating air exchange between the zones and the outside environment expand the scope of assessment.
+However, a multidimensional hygrothermal simulation as in WUFI® 2D is not included.

 Targeted audience